pablocael/pynear/README.md

 A formal evaluation of PyNear against Faiss, scikit-learn, and Annoy across Euclidean, Manhattan, and Hamming distance metrics, dimensionalities from 2-D to 1024-D, and both exact and approximate search modes.
-Includes TikZ-rendered latency charts and a recall–latency Pareto analysis of IVFFlatL2Index vs Faiss IndexIVFFlat.
+Includes TikZ-rendered latency charts, a recall–latency Pareto analysis of IVFFlatL2Index vs Faiss IndexIVFFlat, and approximate binary-descriptor benchmarks showing MIHBinaryIndex achieving **257× speedup** over Faiss exact binary brute-force at N=1M, d=512 with 100% Recall@10.

 To run a quick standalone benchmark: